 At PNB we aspire to achieve a balance between people, planet and profit by harmonising our approach to business with the environment we operate in, by ensuring an orderly and just transition to a more sustainable future for long term resilience.
 Following the development of our Sustainability Framework, PNB has established its sustainability aspiration and commitments "Towards a Net Zero Future," through its three ESG pillars and ten ESG commitments.
 This includes the following environmental commitments: (1) becoming a net-zero enterprise by 2025, (2) attaining a net-zero portfolio by 2050, and (3) investing RM10 billion in New Green and Transition Assets by 2030.
-Additionally, we are committed to upholding responsible labour rights, enhancing our nature and biodiversity approach, and have integrated a NDPE (No Deforestation, No Peat, No Exploitation) and No Greenfield Thermal Coal commitments into our investment strategy.
 PNB recognizes the importance of addressing climate change and transitioning to a net-zero economy.
 In light of this, we hold the following expectations for investee companies:

-- 1. From 1st January 2025 onwards, PNB expects its investee companies to have set a Net-zero ambition1, followed by a clearly defined and actionable Net-zero strategy2 by 1st January 2026.
+- 1. PNB expects investee companies to share this vision by clearly demonstrating their commitment in achieving net-zero greenhouse gas (GHG) emissions (Net-zero) by 2050.
+As such, we have set the expectation for investee companies to have a Net-zero ambition1 by 1st January 2025, along with a Net-zero strategy2 by 1st January 2026.
 We encourage companies to set actionable targets, implement effective strategies and align their goals of the Paris Agreement. - 2.
-PNB expects investee companies to disclose the identification, assessment, management, and oversight of material climate and sustainability related risks and opportunities in accordance with the NSRF3.
-In this regard, PNB will take into consideration if the company has demonstrated appropriate actions and/or disclosed relevant strategies on how material climate, labour and biodiversity4 issues are managed when factoring it into our voting process.
+PNB expects investee companies to disclose the identification, assessment, management, and oversight of material climate-related risks and opportunities in accordance with the four pillars of TCFD3.
+Investee companies are also expected to publish industry-specific metrics and rigorous targets that are relevant to investors and aligned with SASB4 (ISSB)5 or comparable sustainability reporting standards.
+In this regard, PNB will take into consideration if the company has demonstrated appropriate actions and/or disclosed relevant strategies on how material climate, labour and biodiversity issues are managed when factoring it into our voting process.